CISecurity/ControlsAssessmentSpecification/control-12/control-12.8.rst

 Measures
 --------
-* M1 = Count of network boundary devices
+* M1 = Count of network boundary devices (from Input 1)
-* M2 = Count of network boundary devices with NetFlow enabled
+* M2 = List of network boundary devices with NetFlow enabled
+* M3 = Count of M2
+* M4 = List of network boundary devices without NetFlow enabled
+* M5 = Count of M4
-* M3 = Count of network boundary devices with logging enabled
+* M6 = List of network boundary devices with logging enabled
+* M7 = Count of M6
+* M8 = List of network boundary devices without logging enabled
+* M9 = Count of M8
-* M4 = Count of network boundary devices with both NetFlow and logging enabled
+* M10 = List of network boundary devices with both NetFlow and logging enabled
+* M11 = Count of M10
+* M12 = List of network boundary devices with either NetFlow or logging disabled
+* M13 = Count of M12

 Metrics
 -------